Yoga and Meditation Capital-Rishikesh

 - Sudha Chandan Mahal- It is one of the best places for buying sandalwood chains.
 Apart from these, this popular store stocks a good collection of jewelry and pearl decorative items.

 What is the best season to visit Rishikesh?

 Since Rishikesh is the destination for a variety of visitors.
 So, the tourists from various categories visit Rishikesh at a different time depends upon their purposes.

 Temperature (in degree Celcius) in Rishikesh

 - The best time to visit Rishikesh for River Rafting is from late September – October to mid-November, and then from early March – April to the first week of May.

 For trekking and climbing, the best season is December, January, and February.

 - There is a festival savan in monsoon (July).

-The best time to visit Rishikesh is during the winter season, with a mild cold and crisp in the air making this pristine gateway of Himalayas be at its best.
+The best time to visit Rishikesh is during the winter season, with a mild cold and crisp air making this pristine gateway of the Himalayas be at its best.
 The flora and the fauna during these months are in full bloom, making the town a gorgeous backdrop.